tminions/binocularss/phase1/design-document.md

 For our database implementation, we used the Room library to interface with SQLite.
 Room itself is noting more than an abstraction layer for SQLite so we remove our dependency of the lower level SQLite code by interfacing with it through Room.

 Likewise the Jetpack Compose library provides a layer of abstraction over the UI.
 Instead of worrying about the implementation of Jetpack Compose we can call the interface it provides to allows us to create our UIs.

 ### SettingsActivity.kt
 Under SettingsActivity.kt where we handle our user settings, we violate the first principle of clean architecture by including the front-end UI of the settings page with the back-end functinoality under the same file.
 Ideally we would want to seperate these responsabilities into seperate files so we don't run the rist of alterning the front-end when working on the back-end and vice-versa.
 To fix this we would seperate the respective code into two files and only link the front-end to the back-end to maintain clean architecture as well.

-### SettingsActivity.kt
-Under SettingsActivity.kt where we handle our user settings, we violate the first principle of clean architecture by including the front-end UI of the settings page with the back-end functinoality under the same file.
-Ideally we would want to seperate these responsabilities into seperate files so we don't run the rist of alterning the front-end when working on the back-end and vice-versa.
-To fix this we would seperate the respective code into two files and only link the front-end to the back-end to maintain clean architecture as well.